dianpeng/sillynet/README.md

 also a dedicated thread pool is used to dispatch message and run the callback function.

 It contains 4 built-in services: Log,Tcp(most retarded Tcp framwork ever :) ,Timer and Echo.
-The user can extended  by writing service in python, see test.py for detail.
+The user can extend it  by writing service in python, see test.py for detail.

 Config
 ===================